|

 214. pheromone

-a chemical substance secreted externally by some animals (especially insects) that influences the physiology or behavior of other animals of the same species
+a chemical that influences physiology or behavior in animals

 215. slipstick